yashpandey002/yashpandey002/README.md

 <h1>Hi there, I'm Yash Pandey👋👨‍💻</h1>
-<p>A CS undergrad who loves to solve real-world problems using DESIGN & CODE and enjoy building new things out of it.
-Can discuss anytime, anywhere, anything about Computer Science, Web development, Cloud computing and UI design.
-An active OPEN SOURCE contributer and ya a programmer who loves to play Football⚽>>></p>
+<p>A CS undergrad who loves to solve real-world problems using DESIGN & CODE and enjoys building new things out of it.
+Always open to discussing Computer science, Web development, Cloud computing, and UI design.
+An active OPEN SOURCE contributor and ya a programmer who loves to play Football⚽>>></p>
 <h3>Projects I worked/working on</h3>
 <ul>
     <li><a href="https://github.com/yashpandey002/TaskOn">TaskOn</a> - A TODO app with CRUD functionality.</li>